Provincetown Nightlife and Bars

-The Crown & Anchor
+The Crown & Anchor Provincetown

-This is the town’s “largest entertainment complex” with five different venues, true to its roots in the mid-19th century, when Timothy P. Johnson built the Central House (its first name) as a public hall for shows and entertainment, a bowling alley and—quite as important—a saloon.
+True to its roots in the mid-19th century, when Timothy P. Johnson built the Central House (its first name) as a public hall for shows and entertainment, a bowling alley and—quite as important—a saloon.
 Much of the building was lost in February 1998 to one of the worst fires in town history; the Crown was rebuilt in 1999.

 There’s more where that came from!
 Ptownie has insider tips for all of your Provincetown adventures.
 Check out our 2020 Guide to Coffee & Tea in Provincetown, MA!